adefee/Andy-ESO/README.md

 ## Features

-- **Manual Scanning**: Run `/andy` or `/analyze-addons` to scan all installed addons
+- **Manual Scanning**: Run `/andy` or `/andy scan` to scan all installed addons
 - **Automatic Monitoring**: Automatically checks for new or updated addons on every game load
 - **Community Protection**: Warns users about addons that have been reported as malicious, stolen content, or problematic
 - **Version Tracking**: Tracks addon versions to detect updates and re-check them

 ## Commands

-- `/andy` - Run a full analysis of your installed addons
+- `/andy` or `/andy scan` - Manually scan for flagged addons
-- `/analyze-addons` - Alternative command for the same analysis
+- `/andy suppress` - Suppress current warnings until a new flagged addon is found or Andy is updated
+- `/andy monitor` - Re-enable warnings (undo suppress)
+- `/andy sound` - Toggle warning sound on/off
+- `/andy announce` - Toggle center screen banner on/off
+- `/andy quiet` - Toggle quiet mode (only show messages when flagged addons are found)
+- `/andy debug` - Enable debug mode (additional logging)

 ## How It Works